 Instant Practice Test Scoring with Scan and Score

-Take the SAT on paper to simulate test day.
+Take an official SAT practice test on paper to simulate test day.
 Then take a picture of your answer sheet and get an instant score.

 Here's how Scan and Score works: